 Why study Accounting Technology?

 Accounting professionals are in high demand.
-Nearly all public, private and nonprofit organizations need accounting support, and there are accounting career opportunities across all industries and sectors.
+Nearly all public, private, and nonprofit organizations need accounting support, and there are accounting career opportunities across all industries and sectors.
 An accountant is a person who keeps or inspects financial records.
-They're numbers people who excel at organization and detail-oriented work.
+They are numbers people who excel at organization and detail-oriented work.

 This program is open to all students with a high school diploma or GED.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.